voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `String[1]`

-String.
 Sets the hostname clients will use to mount the exported resource.
-If undef it defaults to the trusted certname
+If undef it defaults to the trusted certname.

 Default value: `$facts['clientcert']`